Kritisri02/Kritisri02/README.md

 - 💡 **Other Skills:** Problem Solving, Team Collaboration, Adaptability

 ---

-## 🚀 Projects
+🚀 Projects

+🎤 InterVista

-- 🎤 [**InterVista**](https://github.com/Kritisri02/InterVista-AI-Mock-Interview) – AI-based mock interview platform using ReactJS, Flask, and OpenAI API for real-time question generation and feedback.
+A full-stack AI-powered mock interview platform designed to help users practice technical interviews.
+Built using ReactJS for the frontend and integrated with OpenAI's API for dynamic question generation and real-time feedback.
+The app customizes questions based on user input and helps improve communication and problem-solving skills through instant evaluations.
-- 🎵 [**RaagaFusion**](https://raaga-fusion.vercel.app/) – A music web app with category filtering, lazy loading, and performance optimizations.
-- 💝 [**Compassion.net**](https://github.com/Kritisri02/compassion.net) – Secure donation platform with Razorpay integration and a scalable MERN stack backend.

----
+🩺 AI Health Assistant

+An interactive AI-based health diagnosis system that predicts possible diseases from user-reported symptoms.
+Utilizes a Random Forest machine learning model trained on a medical dataset to suggest relevant conditions.
+Built using Streamlit, the app provides real-time predictions, preventive advice, and a clean, intuitive user interface—making health insights more accessible and user-friendly.

+🎵 RaagaFusion

+A responsive music web application that allows users to browse and filter songs by genre and mood.
+Built using ReactJS, with features like lazy loading, dynamic routing, and audio playback controls.
+Optimized for performance and user experience with clean animations and fast load times.
+Deployed on Vercel for seamless accessibility.

+💝 Compassion.net

+A secure and scalable online donation platform developed using the MERN stack (MongoDB, Express.js, React, Node.js).
+Integrated Razorpay for real-time payment processing.
+Designed a clean UI and user flow that makes donating easy and transparent.
+The platform supports multiple donation categories and is structu
 ## 🌱 Currently Exploring

 - Advanced React Patterns